PRESENTATIONS, WORKSHOPS & READINGS

 - How do we best engage students?
 How do we, as teachers, stay engaged too?
 The best teachers I ever had were engaged in their subject and that’s why I was engaged in their class.

-- The importance of feedback to students and to teachers.
+- The importance of feedback to students and teachers.

-- What does teaching online offer us a teachers that we don’t get in a physical classroom?
-I like turning around the question that is more common.
+- What does teaching online offer us as teachers that we don’t get in a physical classroom?
+(I like turning around the question that is more commonly asked of online teaching – what is lost.)

 - What can we learn from MOOCs?
 They may not replace college courses or even online courses, but they will change how we do online learning and how we teach on and offline.